wowthemesnet/mediumish-theme-jekyll/_posts/2019-10-31-Week44-Portfolio-WarmupExecutingEmpathyPhase.md

 ---
-title:  "Portfolio - Warmup : Executing Empathy Phase"
+layout: post
+title:  "Its time for Case Study - Beginning of Empathy phase  Week 44"
 date:   2019-10-30 07:30:00 +0530
 categories: [journey]
-image: assets/images/avatar.jpeg
+image: assets/images/beginningempathy.jpg
 ---

 How is the week going?